 The promise of blessing has near and far view applications.
 He that overcometh shall be given the hidden manna.
-Your fathers did eat manna in the wilderness and are did.
+Your fathers did eat manna in the wilderness and are dead.
 Moses gave you not that true manna from heaven.
 I am the true bread that came down from heaven(Jon.6: 32,48,49).
 The true manna is Jesus, the word of God who is our spiritual nourishment.
 He that overcometh shall be given a white stone with a new name written.
-Overcomers shall receive new names in heaven.
+Overcomers shall receive new names in Heaven.
 Besides, white stones were used in voting for acquittal of the accused.
 He that overcometh shall never be condemned.
 Gem stones on which were written the names of the twelve tribes of Israel were worn in pouches on the breastplate of the high priest of Israel.
 He presented them to God when He appeared before Him in the Holy of Holies.
 In like manner, Jesus, our great High Priest shall wear our names on His breastplate for eternity.

 The church at Thyatira was commended by Christ for its work, love, service, faith and patience or perseverance, and the last to be more than the first.
 In other words the church at Thyatira was doing more as time went on unlike the church of Ephesus which did less.
 The believers in this church were growing spiritually, but they were also compromising.

 The church at Thyatira was condemned for her tolerance of the teachings of a woman who called herself a prophetess.
 The Lord called this woman Jezebel.
 Jezebel was probably not her real name.
 Jezebel was a historical figure in the life of the nation of Israel.
 She was a Phoenician woman, the daughter of Ethbaal, priest and King of the Sidonians.
 The Sidonians like other Canaanites were idol worsippers.
 They worshiped Baal, the abomination of the Sidonians.
 She was married to Ahab the son of Omri, who later became king of the ten northern tribes.
 Omri was in league with Ethbaal, king of Sidon, who gave his daughter Jezebel to his son Ahab.
-In the ancients world, this kind of marriage between royals was usually contracted to cement political alliance.
+In the ancient world, this kind of marriage between royals was usually contracted to cement political alliance.
 Marriage is a blood covenant.
 Am part of your family, and you are part of my family.
 So, we cannot harm each other.
 I cannot harm you without hurting myself, and you cannot harm me without hurting yourself.

 Jezebel imported Baal worship into Israel.
 Baal worship was characterized by bouts of sexual orgies and debauchery.
 It was a fertility cult.
 There were temple prostitutes.
 She corrupted Israel(1 Kin.16:31-33).
 They killed the prophets of God, and hunted and hounded Elijah to kill him.
 The church of Thyatira was vehemently rebuked by Christ for her tolerance of the teachings of this wicked woman.
 She taught them to eat meat scarified to idols as a form of worship to these idols and to engage in sexual immoralities.
 The immoralities were both physical and spiritual.
 Sexual immorality is idolatry.
 Both ways these believers were worshipping idols either through eating what is offered in sacrifice to these idols or sexual immoralities associated with the worship of these idols.
 This is the work of false teachers who are corrupting true believers to err from the path of doctrine and practice.
 They undermined the work of God by corrupting the people of God.